RX-M/web-public/mantl/mantl.md

 ##### - collectd metrics collection
 ##### - ELK log management and analytics

-##### Lecture and lab sessions collaborate to demonstrate the use of Mantl to manage evolving distributed microservice based systems using best of breed DevOps tools.
+##### Lecture and lab sessions collaborate to demonstrate the use of Mantl to manage evolving distributed microservice-based systems using best of breed DevOps tools.
 Attendees will gain hands on experience deploying and running microservice-based applications on a Mantl cluster.
-Upon course completion attendees will be able to deploy and leverage the Mantl container-based services management platform in environments large and small while using the Mantl substraight to streamline the deployment of applications in CI/CD environments.
+Upon course completion attendees will be able to deploy and leverage the Mantl container-based services management platform in environments large and small while using the Mantl substrate to streamline the deployment of applications in CI/CD environments.